armin902/Armin-s-Projects/README.md

 # Armin-s-Projects
-This repository contains all of the homework/lab assignment for CMPSC 121: Introduction to Programming Techniques
+This repository contains all of the homework assignments for CMPSC 121: Introduction to Programming Techniques